 First Vice President

-Pamela Goodman is the Firs Vice President of the League of Women Voters of Florida.
-Educated at the University of Iowa in Journalism and Business, she spent her professional career in retailing, rising to President/CEO of Limited Express, with $1.5 billion in revenue and over 850 stores nationwide.
+Pamela Goodman currently serves as First Vice President of the Florida State League of Women Voters.
+Educated at the University of Iowa in journalism and business, Goodman spent her professional career in retailing, rising to President/CEO of Limited Express, with $1.5 billion in revenue and over 850 stores nationwide.
 Her international business relationships involved the Far East, Europe, India and Israel.
-She served as League of Women Voters Palm Beach County President 2005 -2009 and has been serving on the League of Women Voters Florida State Board of Directors from 2007 to present.
-While serving in that role, she was appointed by the Supervisor of Elections Palm Beach County to head a review and audit of voting machines and processes for the 2006 and 2008 elections.
-Since 2006, she chairs the Fair Districts campaign statewide for the League, and was responsible for coordinating all League work during the most recent campaign to secure passage of the two Fair Districts constitutional amendments.
+She served as president of the League of Women Voters of Palm Beach County from 2005 to 2009 and has been serving on the League of Women Voters Florida Board of Directors from 2007 to the present.
+While serving in that role, Goodman was appointed by the Palm Beach County Supervisor of Elections to head a review and audit of voting machines and processes for the 2006 and 2008 elections.
+Since 2006, she has chaired the Fair Districts campaign statewide for the League and was responsible for coordinating all League work during the campaign to secure passage of the two Fair Districts constitutional amendments.
 She continues to work with all litigation regarding this issue

-Pam has also served on the National League of Women Voters Nominating Committee and the National Membership Recruitment Committee.
-In addition to being a member of the first “Sisters Across the Straits” government and citizen education team that traveled and met with women in Cuba, she has received numerous awards including the Susan B. Anthony Award for Outstanding Feminist 2008 from the National Organization for Women.
+Goodman has also served on the League of Women Voters of the United States Nominating Committee and Membership Recruitment Committee.
+In addition to being a member of the first “Sisters Across the Straits” delegation that traveled and met with women in Cuba, she has received numerous awards, including the 2008 Susan B. Anthony Award for Outstanding Feminist from the National Organization for Women.
 Goodman also serves as President of The Homeless Coalition of Palm Beach County, a nonprofit organization that has more than quadrupled its revenue under her guidance and now serves as the key fundraising, education and advocacy organization in Palm Beach County supporting the Ten Year Plan to end homelessness.

-She also serves as President of the Homeless Coalition of Palm Beach County.
-She has recently served on the Community Advisory Board for WXEL radio and television PBS stations for Palm Beach County and Treasure Coast areas.
-She volunteers with Junior Achievement business preparation classes for High school seniors, teaches underserved adult communities with the Literacy Coalition of Palm Beach County and volunteers at her local community hospital.
-Pam resides in Palm Beach Gardens, Florida.
+Goodman also serves as a Director on the Board of Hospice of Palm Beach County Foundation and has recently served on the Community Advisory Board for WXEL radio and television PBS stations for Palm Beach County and Treasure Coast areas.
+Goodman volunteers with Junior Achievement business preparation classes for high school seniors and teaches underserved adult communities with The Literacy Coalition of Palm Beach County.
+She resides in Palm Beach Gardens, Florida.

 Second Vice President